Airport (TV series): Production status

 Repeats of Airport have been shown on Dave and UKTV People, and they often ran an Airport day or weekend, showing back-to-back episodes for the duration of the day or weekend.
 Repeats have also be seen on BBC One, although less frequently.
 There was a new series broadcast in the first half of 2005, which finished in July 2005.
 Several episodes were broadcast, before a gap of about a month, then the rest of the series was shown.

-Airport is also shown once a week on the Australian Lifestyle channel, a feature channel on Australia's Foxtel Digital network and also screens on the AUSTAR network.
+Airport is also shown once a week on the Australian Lifestyle channel, a feature channel on Australia's Foxtel Digital network and also screened on the Austar network.
 It is also aired on the free-to-air Nine Network.